kh40sx/infoset/README.md

 3. The Palisadoes Foundation http://www.palisadoes.org

 And many others.

-# Intallation and Initial Setup
-There are a number of small steps that need to be taken to get infoset to work.

-## Clone
-Clone the project into a directory of your choosing (git clone `https://github.com/UWICompSociety/infoset`).
-Or download and extract the archive.

 ## Dependencies
 The only dependencies that must be manually installed for this project are pip and python3 itself